roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 }
 ```

-Once added here, run: `PackerCompile` and restart the editor.
+Once added here, run: `:PackerCompile` and restart the editor.
 You can check that the
 formatters have been installed by checking the `Installed` list in `:Mason`.

 ### Optional Linter(s)